 Source: Virginia Department of Wildlife Resources, Snakehead Fish in Virginia

-The balance of nature in the state of Virginia has been tilted by non-native species.
-Some were brought here; cows, horses, honeybees, pigs, potatoes, and most other agriculturally-valuable species are not native to Virginia.
-The species of corn and tobacco grown by English colonists, and by Native Americans before 1607, are non-native introduced species.
+The balance of nature in the state of Virginia has been tilted by the imported, non-native species.
+Some were brought here intentionally.
+Cows, horses, honeybees, pigs, apples, wheat, soybeans, potatoes, and most other agriculturally-valuable species arrived with European colonists.
+Those colonists expanded production on the corn and tobacco that had already been introduced.

-Other species hitchhiked here uninvited, including Japanese honeysuckle and the veined rapa whelk.
+Other species hitchhiked here uninvited, including honeybees, dandelions, Japanese honeysuckle and the veined rapa whelk.
+Some recent introductions are still expanding their range within Virginia.
 Red imported fire ants (Solenopsis invicta) are spreading across the southern edge of Virginia.
-Stiltgrass (Microstegium vimineum), first found in the United States in Tennessee in 1919 and found in all but three Virginia counties by 2023, was not listed by the 1983 Atlas of the Virginia Flora in any county.3
+Stiltgrass (Microstegium vimineum), first found in the United States in Tennessee in 1919 and found in all but three Virginia counties by 2023, was not listed by the 1983 Atlas of the Virginia Flora in any county.1

 stiltgrass (Microstegium vimineum) spread to 92 of Virginia's 95 counties in just 40 years

-Source: Digtal Atlas of the Flora of Virginia, Microstegium vimineum (Trin.)
+Source: Digital Atlas of the Flora of Virginia, Microstegium vimineum (Trin.)
 A. Camus

 Japanese stiltgrass (Microstegium vimineum) carpeting the stream valley at Fraser Preserve (Fairfax County)